taejin5314/youtube-clone/README.md

 This project is clone coding of Youtube by using Youtube API and deployed by using Firebase.

-# 1. `npx create-react-app`
+# 1. npx create-react-app

-I used the line of code to initiate my project.
+I used `npx create-react-app` to initiate my project.

 # 2. Axios